splunk/observability-workshop/docs/lambda/retail-order-I.md

 ## 1. Edit UID_RetailOrder Lambda in your AWS environment

-To add APM to our lambda function, we need to got to the browser Tab with your lambda functions seclected in  the first excercise. or follow the original [Validate Lambda Functions](..//initial_run_env/#1-validate-availability-of-lambda-functions) instructions.
+To add APM to our lambda function, you need to got to the browser tab with your lambda functions selected in  the first exercise, or follow the original [Validate Lambda Functions](../initial_run_env/#1-validate-availability-of-lambda-functions) instructions.
 Once filtered with your **UID** you should have something like this:

 ![AWS-Lambda-filtered](../images/lambda/retailorder/functions-lambda-selected.png){: .zoom}